Complex Access Control Governance in Snowflake with Privacera

 Consider a large organization with several operating companies: a parent entity, a manufacturing division, a consulting company, and a recently acquired industrial software company.

 The manufacturing and consulting operating companies generate a great deal of data in local data marts and a few huge, risky spreadsheet applications.
-They would like to use Snowflake for these applications as well.
-The manufacturing company would like to use some of the data collected by the consulting company for benchmarking, but are prohibited from seeing the data with any identifying information, and the industrial software company would like to use data from both the consulting company and manufacturing operations to train ML models for new, AI-powered software.
+They would like to use Snowflake access control for these applications as well.
+The manufacturing company would like to use some of the data collected by the consulting company for benchmarking, but are prohibited from seeing the data with any identifying information, and the industrial software company would like to use data from both the consulting company and manufacturing operations to train machine learning models for new, AI-powered software.

 • Encrypting data at rest prior to migration to Snowflake